nerdsupremacist/Mealy/README.md

 # Mealy

 Mealy allows you to write tests for Object Oriented Software in a more intuitive way while covering the most ground possible.
-With Mealy, you define your tests by defining a State Machine.
+With Mealy, you define your tests by implementing a State Machine.
 The framework will then traverse all the possible iterations of your state machine and test your classes thoroughly.

 ## Installation